 Losing the whole bike and not just US$1500 dollars was flashing through my mind, but more importantly than that I was determined to return the bike in pristine condition to make a point to “Doubting Benjamin”.

 I couldn’t even get off the bike without risking it toppling sideways and so I waited for John to come back and help me.

-I waited ages.
+I waited and I waited.

 Is he coming back?
 Evidently not.

 Now I could get off the bike and appraise the situation.
-I hiked up to the trail I came off and surveyed the scenery.
+I clambered up to the trail I came off and surveyed the scenery.
 Still no John.
 Surely he would realise I am not behind him and come back and help.